xmos/xplay/README.rst

 The xplay source code uses C11 threads (uses features:  thread creation and management, mutex and conditional variables).
 One way of supporting this on Windows is as follows:

-   * Download and install MSYS2 (msys2.github.io)
+   * Download and install MSYS2 (https://sourceforge.net/projects/msys2/)
-   * Open an MSYS2 command prompt (or the 32-bit or 64-bit command prompts if you plan on building 32-bit or 64-bit things)O from the start menu entries.
+   * Open an MSYS2 command prompt (or the 32-bit or 64-bit command prompts if you plan on building 32-bit or 64-bit things) from the start menu entries
    * Install make (pacman -S make)
    * Install MinGW-w64 GCC e.g. :
       - pacman -S mingw-w64-i686-gcc